 Toy Hack Workshop

-CEED is sponsoring the Society of Bioengineering and the Education Club who will be hosting a toy hack workshop where you will be able to modify toys to make them more accessible for children with disabilities.
-The event will be held on Sunday, February 25, from 6:30 to 9:00 pm at the Project Lab on the 3rd floor of Kretschmar.
-Don't miss out on this opportunity to help, and get free food while you are at it!
+CEED sponsored the Society of Bioengineering and the Education Club in hosting a toy hack workshop where students modified toys to make them more accessible for children with disabilities.
+The event was held on Sunday, February 25, from 6:30 to 9:00 pm in the Project Lab on the 3rd floor of Kretschmar.

 What is CEED?